-Welcome to Graceland's Division of Humanities.
+Welcome to Graceland's Humanities department.

 What experiences do we offer?
-Primarily these: the literature and films human beings create, the speech communities they navigate, the structure of the languages they speak, the ethical and spiritual norms that govern their interactions, and the scope and limits of our capacity for understanding ourselves and others.
+Primarily the literature and films human beings create, the speech communities they navigate, the structure of the languages they speak, the ethical and spiritual norms that govern their interactions, and the scope and limits of our capacity for understanding ourselves and others.